- Children Diagnosed With Cancer: What to Expect From the Health Care System

 Patient and parent visitation programs

-Where available, these programs help parents meet other parents with common factors such as children’s ages, diagnoses, or the area in which they live.
-There are also programs that help patients meet peers with cancer and other people to support them through this time.
+Where available, these programs help parents meet other parents with common issues – such as children’s ages, diagnoses, or the area in which they live.
+There are also programs that help patients meet peers with cancer and other people who can help support them through this time.

-These programs use volunteers (sometimes university or medical students) to play with or befriend patients.
+These programs use volunteers (sometimes college or medical students) to play with or befriend patients.

-Many medical centers, communities, or groups like the American Cancer Society, sponsor summer camps for children with cancer and sometimes their siblings, too.
+Many medical centers, communities, or groups sponsor summer camps for children with cancer and sometimes their siblings, too.
 The focus is on the fun aspects of the camping experience, rather than on having cancer.

 Medical centers often develop special programs to meet fundraising, recreational, or educational needs of children with cancer and their families, such as conferences on certain diagnoses, parent weekends, picnics, and survivors’ days.